bundlewatch/bundlewatch.io/docs/_coverpage.md

 ![logo](_assets/logo-large.svg)

-> Keep your file sizes in check
+> Keep your bundle size in check

 * Notice when files drastically increase
 * Ensure you don't serve huge files to customers